ianwolf99/maavi/README.md

 - We don't need seperate tools to test common vulnerablities.
 This is all in one tool.

 # Vulnerablities Assessment
-- If owasp top 10 vulnerablities are passed, it means we need manually fine tune our paylaods
+- Automatically scan/fuzz for Advanced Vulnerabilities
-- Automatically scan/fuzz for common OWASP TOP vulnerabilities for:
+- Automatically scan/fuzz for common OWASP TOP Vulnerabilities for:
 1. PHP
 2. SSI
 3. COMMAND/TEMPLATE INJECTIONS